 It might sound a little complicated, but Wolf is pretty simple once you get going with it.
 You can also throw in some light betting to spice things up.
-For a more extensive guide about playing Wolf, including the best ways to incorporate betting, check out this Media2 PDF.

 Many courses across the world, including some in the US, will be happy for you to play as a five-ball – there’s nothing in the official rules against it.
 However, due to the slow play implications, and the risk of disturbing the flow of the course, many golfing authorities tend to restrict larger groups.

 It’s best to call up the golf course ahead of booking in order to enquire about their group size policy.
 Note that it may change on a daily basis, depending on how busy they are.

 Just because you’re playing as a five-ball, it doesn’t mean that you have to play slowly.
 If you can maintain a good pace around the course, then there’s no reason why you shouldn’t be allowed to play as a five-ball.

 - Golf Etiquette & The Unwritten Rules Of The Game